 Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marine Corps, Air Force, Space Force, and Coast Guard.
-The Department of Defense (DoD) has given each service the ability to pay up to $250 per credit hour of the tuition cost (does not include fees) during the fiscal year (1 October to 30 September).
-Each service has its own criteria for eligibility, obligated service, the application process, and restrictions.
+The Department of Defense (DoD) has authorized each service to pay up to $250 per semester credit hour in tuition costs (excluding fees) during the fiscal year (1 October to 30 September).
+Each service has its own eligibility criteria, obligated service requirements, application process, and restrictions.

 PLEASE SELECT YOUR BRANCH OF SERVICE TO BEGIN THE PROCESS: